top of page

 John hears "the voice" again coming from heaven.
 John recognizes this voice.
 John heard this voice first in Revelation 4:1: "... and the first voice which I heard ..."
 The voice of God instructs John.
 God says: "Go and take the little book which is open in the hand of the Angel..."
 John is instructed to approach the Lord Jesus and receive the "little book" from His hand.

 The Lord wants us to come to Him and receive His Word.
-He holds His Word in His nail pierced hands out to us.
+He holds His Word, the Bible, in His nail pierced hands out to us.
 It is up to each of us to take His Word and read it.

 VERSE 9: (Chapter 10)